Greiss makes 35 saves, Islanders beat Jets 4-1

 The Islanders started Greiss in goal after newcomer Semyon Varlamov played in the opening loss to Washington on Friday.

-Greiss shared the William M. Jennings Trophy with teammate Robin Lehner last season when the Islanders allowed the fewest goals in the league.
+Greiss shared the William M. Jennings Trophy with Lehner last season when the Islanders allowed the fewest goals in the league.

+“We didn’t give them too much room,” added Greiss, who stopped all 12 shots he faced in the third period to cement the victory.
+“We played hard.”

 NOTES: The Islanders scratched forwards Tom Kuhnhackl and Ross Johnston and rookie defenseman Noah Dobson, who has yet to make his NHL debut. … The teams meet again Oct.
 17 in Winnipeg. … Winnipeg scratched forwards Bryan Little and David Gustafsson and defenseman Josh Morrissey, who sustained an upper body injury during warmups. … Islanders coach Barry Trotz passed Hall of Famer Al Arbour on the all-time games-coached list with 1,608, third-most in league history.